Insect-inspired robots that can jump, fly and climb are almost here

 Electricity can also be used to change the shapes of special piezoceramic materials.
 "We apply voltage to bend them one direction or another, which is useful for cockroach-inspired robots," she says.

 Speaking of power, that's another challenge for tiny robots.
 Rechargeable batteries and solar panels are two popular solutions.
-The RoBeetle utilizes methanol to contract and expand its lab-designed "muscles."
+The